simbouch/nancy_bikes/README.md

     ```

 4. **Interact with the app**:
-    - Enter your vehicle's current capacity and load.
     - Choose whether to collect or deposit bikes.
     - View the optimized route on the map.